springload/frontend-starter-kit/docs/frontend-checklist.md

 ## Security

+- [ ] OWASP Top 10... see if anything there is relevant to your site.
 - [ ] Data is sanitised before display (ie, User generated content) to prevent exploits such as XSS.
+  - [ ] Links from user-submitted (untrusted) content use [`rel="nofollow noreferrer"`](https://support.google.com/webmasters/answer/96569)
+- [ ] Links with `target="_blank"` use `rel="noopener noreferrer"` to avoid security problems.
+[More info](https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/).
 - [ ] Forms use CSRF tokens when they mutate state (POST/PUT/DELETE, eg. editing a user/booking/listing’s data).
+This is more a BED issue.
 - [ ] Form fields use the correct [input types for the appropriate mobile keyboard](http://baymard.com/labs/touch-keyboard-types).
-- [ ] OWASP Top 10... see if anything there is relevant to your site.

 ## SEO / SMO